 About me

-My primary research interests are visual attention, consciousness, and cognitive control.
+My primary research interests are visual attention, color vision, multisensory integration and cognitive control.

 To be specific, I ask questions like: